Service Opportunities through Saint Margaret of Antioch Church

 MLK Day of Service

 In conjunction with Villanova University’s MLK Day of Service, St. Margaret Parish seeks to embrace and share the legacy of Dr. Martin Luther King, Jr. with the wider parish community by embarking on an annual Day of Service.
-During the past year, St. Margaret Parish coordinated a Donation Drive with Refugee Families who are in contact with Catholic Social Services in Philadelphia.
+Past initiatives at the parish include a Donation Drive with Refugee Families and a Pack-a-Purse Drive for Mercy Hospice, a women’s shelter in Philadelphia overseen by Catholic Social Services.